francocruces/MioConnect/README.md

 ## `src`

+Each file contains a single python class with its own responsibility:

+* `bluetooth.py` / `Bluetooth(msg_delay)`: Serial communication and command encapsulation.
+Every command sent to the armband should pass through this class.
+New commands can be added at the end of the file following the structure of the other commands and reading the `myohw` file (or the original one).

-* `config.py`: Settings for the application.
+* `config.py` / `Config()`: Settings for the application.
 Details under "How to run" section.

-* `data_handler`: Handles EMG/IMU data
+* `data_handler.py` / `DataHandler(config_obj)`: Handles EMG/IMU data and sends it through OSC.
+Here lies encapsulated
+the OSC message structure and no other file should change when adjusting it.

-* `myo.py`: Class for a myo, handles device info and prints it nicely
+* `myo.py` / `Myo(address)`: Class for a myo, handles device info and prints it nicely.
+It's instantiated after the address is received, and it's used inside handlers in order to properly connect/reconnect.
+It also keeps the data obtained through MyoDriver's method `get_info()` (i.e. device name, battery level and firmware version), printing a Myo object will display all the info.

-* `myodriver.py`: Driver for myo connection and data handling.
+* `myodriver.py` / `MyoDriver(config_obj)`: Driver for myo connection and data handling.
+Implements main procedures for global functionality, such as connection and reconnection protocols and data/event handling.

 ## `src/public`